usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 #### Why Blog?

 Blogging is one of the easiest ways to start sharing what you know.
-It doesn’t have to be fancy or long—just honest, helpful, and clear.
+It doesn’t have to be fancy or long, just honest, helpful, and clear.
 Think of it as talking to a colleague who wasn’t in the room but wants to understand how you approached something tricky or how a particular strategy played out.
 Check out [TTS’s Blogging Guide](https://handbook.tts.gsa.gov/office-of-operations/blogging/) for more guidance and other ways to get started.

 Sharing your experiences helps others feel less alone, speeds up learning across teams, and builds a sense of community.
-Plus, it reinforces your own thinking and makes your work visible—both inside and outside your agency.
+Plus, it reinforces your own thinking and makes your work visible, both inside and outside your agency.

 Blogs can:

-* Break down what worked and why
+* Break down what worked and why.
-* Highlight tools, templates, or techniques others can borrow
+* Highlight tools, templates, or techniques others can borrow.
-* Help you process challenges and share lessons learned
+* Help you process challenges and share lessons learned.
-* Serve as starting points for bigger case studies
+* Serve as starting points for bigger case studies.

 The act of blogging is also a form of "working in the open."
 It models the user-centered, iterative approach we push for in digital services.